vectorgraphics/asymptote/INSTALL-WIN.md

   The build script will automatically try to locate `clang++.exe` or `g++.exe` in places within `PATH`.
 Be warned that the build script may select a different compiler depending on if there are other compilers available in `PATH`.

-#### Even a quicker start...

-If you are getting started and want a quick configuration, run `./quick-start-win32.ps1`.
-This script automatically checks that you have vcpkg, and if not, clones and bootstraps vcpkg on your system.

-Additionally, this script auto locates your Visual Studio installation and establishes all needed environment variables.

 #### Building steps